-The City will develop, with support from the City of Santa Barbara Housing Authority and other local affordable housing providers, an awareness campaign to bolster community support for housing
+The City will develop, with support from the City of Santa Barbara Housing Authority and other local affordable housing providers, an awareness campaign to bolster community support for housing programs and new housing construction, including affordable housing.
+This campaign could include social media content about housing needs, challenges, and resources and informational interviews for reporters who work on housing challenges and programs.

-Responsibility: Planning and Housing and Human Services Divisions, Housing Authority of the City of Santa Barbara
+Responsibility: Planning and Housing and Human Services Divisions, Housing Authority of the City of

+Santa Barbara

-Time Frame: Awareness campaign by December 2024 and ongoing thereafter
+Time Frame: Awareness campaign by December 2024 and Oongoing thereafter